-The accompanying proxy is solicited on behalf of the Board of Directors of Kimberly-Clark Corporation, a Delaware corporation (the "Corporation"), for use at the Annual Meeting of Stockholders to be held on April 30, 1998 and at any adjournment thereof.
+The accompanying proxy is solicited on behalf of the Board of Directors of Kimberly-Clark Corporation, a Delaware corporation (the "Corporation"), for use at the Annual Meeting of Stockholders to be held on April 29, 1999 and at any adjournment thereof.
 Proxies in the accompanying form, properly signed and received in time for the meeting, will be voted as instructed.
-If no instructions are given, proxies will be voted for the election of directors and the approval of the selection of the Corporation's independent auditor.
+If no instructions are given, proxies will be voted for the election of directors and the approval of the selection of the Corporation's independent auditor, and against the stockholder proposal regarding classification of the Board of Directors.
 Any proxy may be revoked by the stockholder granting it at any time before it is voted by delivering to the Secretary of the Corporation another signed proxy card, or a signed document revoking the earlier proxy.

-Each stockholder of record at the close of business on March 3, 1998 will be entitled to one vote for each share registered in such stockholder's name.
-As of that date, there were outstanding 556,904,727 shares of common stock of the Corporation.
+Each stockholder of record at the close of business on March 2, 1999 will be entitled to one vote for each share registered in such stockholder's name.
+As of that date, there were outstanding 534,786,535 shares of common stock of the Corporation.

-The entire cost of the proxy solicitation, including the reasonable expenses of brokers, fiduciaries and other nominees in forwarding proxy material to beneficial owners, will be borne by the Corporation.
+The entire cost of the proxy solicitation, including the reasonable expenses of brokers, fiduciaries and other nominees in forwarding proxy material to beneficial owners, will be paid by the Corporation.
 In addition to the use of the mail, solicitation may be made by telephone or otherwise by regular employees of the Corporation.
 If undertaken, the expense of such solicitation would be nominal.
 The Corporation has retained W.F.
 Doring & Co., Inc. to aid in the solicitation of proxies from its stockholders.
 The fees of such firm are estimated to be \$10,000, plus reimbursement of out-of-pocket expenses.